 Also, if Mark wrote in Rome after 70, it would be imprudent to remind the audience of the recent Jewish War in which Titus, the brother of the current emperor, Domitian, had subdued Jerusalem, and in the process destroyed the Temple.
-Mark would not make the audience link Titus with “desolating sacrilege.”
+Mark would not make the audience link Titus to “desolating sacrilege”!

 Some editions of the Gospel of Mark add that the desolating sacrilege “was spoken of by Daniel the prophet.”
-I think this is inseparable from the phrase “let the reader understand.”
+I think this editorial comment is inseparable from the editorial comment “let the reader understand.”
 The editor who wrote 13:14 is telling the reader to go and look for a precedent in the Book of Daniel.

-In summary, there are four good reasons to think that Mark 13:14 was not written by Mark:
+In summary, there are five good reasons to think that Mark 13:14 was not written by Mark:

 - When Mark wrote in the 90s CE, the emperor, Domitian, was the brother of Titus, the destroyer of the Temple.
-It would not be prudent for Mark to imply that the destruction of the Temple (Titus) had resulted in an “abomination”!
+It would not be prudent for Mark to imply that the destruction of the Temple (under Titus) had resulted in an “abomination”!

 - A playwright does not tell the audience “let the reader understand.”
-A play exists in its own world.
+A play must create and exist in its own world.

 - There is no dramatic payoff for the prediction within the world of the play: it predicts nothing.